pfrankov/obsidian-local-gpt/README.md

 #### Ollama (recommended)
 1. Install [Ollama](https://ollama.ai/).
 No Windows support yet.
 2. Install orca-mini (default) `ollama pull orca-mini` or any preferred model [from the library](https://ollama.ai/library).

+Additional: if you want to enable streaming completion with Ollama you should run it in API-mode: `OLLAMA_ORIGINS='*' ollama serve`.

 #### OpenAI compatible server
 There are several options to run local OpenAI-like server: